LiterallyKirby/Shell/README.md

 go build

+(bonus) move the shell exeucuteable to /usr/bin then name it what you want for ease of use (linux only :P)

 Then just setup ur terminal of choice to run this the shell on start up

+if you moved it to /usr/bin just run whatever you named it

 # Shell
 A bad shell written in golang